Top 4 Rail Journeys in Central Europe

 4/ Prague to Dresden Railway (Czech Republic and Germany)

 We have to give a special shout-out to the Czech Republic and not only because we’re based here and know the railways like the backs of our hands.
-A little known fact about the Czech Republic is that it has the densest railway network of any country in the world.
-With 9,467km (as of 2015) of railway lines and a total land mass of 77,2102, that gives it a railway network density of 122.61m per km2 – far ahead of second-placed Germany with 95.53m per km2 or tenth-placed USA with 24.95m per km2.
+A little-known fact about the Czech Republic is that it has the densest railway network of any country in the world.
+With 9,467km (as of 2015) of railway lines and a total land mass of 77,2102, that gives it a railway network density of 122.61m per km2 – far ahead of second-placed Germany with 95.53m per km2 or the tenth-placed USA with 24.95m per km2.
 This is partially the legacy of the Austro-Hungarian Empire when Bohemia essentially acted as the workshop of the entire Hapsburg realm.

 You can go almost literally anywhere in the Czech Republic by train, and while there are routes with great scenery to enjoy, there’s none of the dramatic alpine landscape to compete with rail lines in Germany and Austria.
 There are, however, picturesque routes that follow larger waterways and one of these is the line from Prague to Dresden along the Vltava (Moldau) and Labe (Elbe) Rivers.